infinum/wordpress-handbook/Automated testing in WordPress/Codeception.md

 composer require --dev lucatume/wp-browser
 ```

 In order for your tests to work, you'll need to set up a test instance.
-You can use your preferred method of setting up development environments - Valet+, VVV, Docker, Local by Flywheel etc. It's important to have a working WordPress instance, so that you can run acceptance and integration tests on it.
+You can use your preferred method of setting up development environments: Valet+, VVV, Docker, Local by Flywheel, etc. .
+It's important to have a working WordPress instance.
+That way you can run acceptance and integration tests on it.

 Then, while in the root of your plugin or theme where you've installed the Codeception, run